davedatascientist/RepData_PeerAssessment1/PA1_template.md

 full_median_steps <- median (full_steps_per_day$total)
 ```

-This is, now the mean is 1.0765639\times 10^{4} steps per day, and the median is 1.0762\times 10^{4} steps per day.
-Both numbers have increased after inputting missing values.
-This is not strange: now the total steps per day is equal to the total steps per day before inputting missing values plus all the numbers we have added instead of missing values.
+This is, now the mean is 1.074977\times 10^{4} steps per day, and the median is 10641 steps per day.
+Both values are practically the same as we calculated without filling the missing data.

 ## Are there differences in activity patterns between weekdays and weekends?